Headstorm/Interview/challenges/DataScienceChallenge.md

 The challenge is to ingest and interpret data from open APIs and other data sources.
 You need to determine which data is useful, finding the signal in the sea of information.

-By analyzing location, time, weather and environmental data to label ag events, we have a unique opportunity to advance the state of technology to understand the connection between activities and meteorological seasons with the possibility of generating a significant economic impact.
+By analyzing location, time, weather and environmental data to label events, we have a unique opportunity to advance the state of technology to understand the connection between activities and meteorological seasons with the possibility of generating a significant economic impact.